Magnetically-Driven Neutron-Rich Ejecta Unleashed: Global 3D Neutrino-General Relativistic Magnetohydrodynamic Simulations of Collapsars Probe the Conditions for r-process Nucleosynthesis: Introduction

-Alternatively, neutron-rich accretion disks can also form around BHs, i.e., in collapsars \citep[][]{Woosley1993,MacFadyen1999,MacFadyen2001,Fujimoto2004,Pruet2004,Kohri2005,Surman2006,Woosley2006}.
+Alternatively, neutron-rich accretion disks can also form around BHs in collapsars \citep[][]{Woosley1993,MacFadyen1999,MacFadyen2001,Fujimoto2004,Pruet2004,Kohri2005,Surman2006,Woosley2006} or in common-envelope jetted explosions \citep{Grichener2019}.
 Growing computational power and advances in computational methods have enabled the numerical simulations of the $r$-process nucleosynthesis in this context.
 Earlier calculations showed neutron-rich material production and successful $r$-process operation in collapsar jets \citep{Fujimoto2007,Ono2012,Ko2013}.
 More recently, simulations modeled the magnetized evolution of an idealized isolated preset torus in hydrostatic equilibrium, i.e., without including the progenitor star \citep{siegel_collapsars_2019,miller_full_2020}.
-These works show that collapsar disks may become neutron-rich.
-However, it remains unclear whether the behavior of these idealized tori resembles that of disks self-consistently formed during the stellar collapse and whether the neutron-rich elements can overcome the ram pressure of the infalling stellar gas and escape out of the collapsing star.
+These works show that collapsar disks may become neutron rich.
+However, it remains unclear whether the behavior of these idealized tori resembles that of disks self-consistently formed during the stellar collapse and whether the neutron-rich elements can overcome the ram pressure of the infalling stellar gas and escape from the collapsing star.
 More recently, simulations included the collapsing star for the first time, which hindered the ejection of the heavy $r$-process elements \citep{Just2022,fujibayashi_collapse_2023,Dean2024,Dean2024b}.
 However, these simulations lacked important physics: they reduced the dimensionality to 2D and excluded magnetic effects.
 The absence of magnetic fields does not allow magnetized outflows to form via, e.g., the Blandford-Znajek \citep[BZ;][]{Blandford1977} and Blandford-Payne--like \citep{blandford_hydromagnetic_1982} processes, which may potentially carry away some of the neutron-rich elements.